Camphill Academy | Evaluated Learning Experience

 This course focuses on questions of the transition from education to vocation, of the morality of work, of individual destiny versus the social context as well as the creation of viable and authentic work opportunities for mentally challenged individuals.
 This course is conducted through a combination of presentations, conversations, observations, reflection, group work and shared insight through interviews and group work based on prior reading of the text (Third Village conference lectures by Karl Koenig).

-In the upper division baccalaureate/associate degree category, 3 semester hours in Social Therapy, Human Services, or Special Education (11/15) (10/20 revalidation).
+In the upper division baccalaureate/associate degree category, 3 semester hours in Inclusive Social Development, Social Therapy, Human Services, or Special Education (11/15) (10/20 revalidation).